-Service to the community is a core component of CMSRU’s mission and an integral part of the culture on our campus.
-All CMSRU students are required to engage in a minimum of 40 hours of service each academic year in community-based projects that support residents of Camden.
-This commitment not only reflects what we believe is a professional responsibility of those in medicine, but also, our belief that the community has much to teach students about what it means to provide compassionate, empathic, and high quality health care.
+Service to the community is a core component of CMSRU’s mission and an integral part of the culture.
+Each academic year, all CMSRU students are required to engage in service projects that support Camden residents.
+This commitment not only reflects what we believe is a professional responsibility of those in medicine, but also our belief that the community has much to teach students about what it means to provide compassionate, empathic and high quality health care.

-By spending time in neighborhood sites and engaging with Camden residents, CMSRU students directly observe and analyze social conditions and qualities of individual and community environments that can potentially drive behaviors and influence health status, health maintenance, treatment, and healing.
-As service learning, all students participate in small group discussion sessions and complete reflections essays to consider their community experiences as they develop their personal approach to healthcare delivery, spending time in the Cooper Rowan Clinic (the student-run free primary care clinic), as well as their clinical rotations in the inpatient and outpatient settings.
+By spending time with our community, CMSRU students directly learn about the social and physical environments that influence health status, health maintenance, treatment and healing.
+In service learning, students participate in small group discussion sessions and complete essays to reflect on their community experiences as they develop their personal approach to healthcare delivery.
+They also spend time in the Cooper Rowan Clinic (the student-run free primary care clinic), and their clinical rotations in both inpatient and outpatient settings.

 As the landscape of the healthcare delivery system continues to evolve and change, we believe that addressing social determinants of health is increasingly vital in the delivery of effective care services.
-This component of the CMSRU curriculum is designed to not only train students on the variance and effects of these characteristics, but also to prepare students to uphold the commitment to service, advocacy, and excellence of care to vulnerable patients and communities.
+Exploring how programs, practices and policies affect individuals is essential to our curriculum and prepares students to uphold a commitment to service, advocacy and excellence of care to vulnerable patients and populations.

 Current CMSRU service learning program fall under the following service domains:

 • Health/Social Outreach